 When was the last time mother or father read a really moving or challenging piece of philosophy material they understood?

-When was the last time they went to the opera or symphony to really enjoy and to appreciate the music as well as the time spent by musicians perfecting their craft — instead of to see who was there with whom wearing what and to fixate on things like gossiping about who landed the wealthiest husband or who left their 50 year old wife when the children were out of high school for that 23-year-old hot yoga instructor or the pool boy who used to serve as lifeguard at the country club during the summer swim events for the kids?
+When was the last time they went to the opera or symphony to really enjoy and to appreciate the music as well as the time spent by musicians perfecting their craft — instead of to see who was there with whom wearing what and to fixate on things like gossiping about who landed the wealthiest husband or who left their 50-year-old wife when the children were out of high school for that 23-year-old hot yoga instructor or the pool boy who used to serve as a lifeguard at the country club during the summer swim events for the kids?

 Somatic Narcissism is ultimately nothing more than a truly illogical and self-destructive form of a run-of-the-mill OCD obsession, rooted in delusional as well as magical thinking.
 It causes whoever develops the deviant thought patterns to become nothing more socially interesting or historically unique than someone with a scorching case of Codependent Personality Disorder who is prone to grossly abusing not only their family but literally everyone who they compare themselves to — positively or negatively — in general society.